shoplineos/shopline-sdk-go/README.md

 ### Implementing your own service interface(Optional)

-Step1: Define a service interface
+Step 1: Define a service interface

 Refer to product_service.go or order_service.go for examples.
   ```